 In either case, I’m arming you with the files and supplies you’ll need to snap some great photos of the kiddos for all those social media posts you’re about to drop.

-See two versions below: 1) Chalkboard sign made with Cameo/Cricut or 2) Printable sign.
+See two versions below: 1) a chalkboard sign made with Cricut or 2) a printable sign.

-*Note: You need the “Designer Edition” of Silhouette Studio to open SVG files.
+*Note: If using a Silhouette machine, you need the “Designer Edition” of Silhouette Studio to open SVG files.

 *Note: You can reuse the same transfer tape as long as it remains tacky.

-5. Write in the name, grade, age and/or date on your chalkboard with chalk markers.
+Write in the name, grade, age, and/or date on your chalkboard with chalk markers.
+This allows you to erase the details and reuse the sign every year (until your kids begin to protest the whole exercise).

 Snap a photo, share it with friends and family, and wish your child a great start to the new school year!